firefly-iii/docs/docs/docs/data-importer/help/faq.md

 ## Can the data importer sync with my bank?

 Yes.
 The data importer uses Spectre and Nordigen to connect to over 6000 banks.
-Please see the [configuration page](../install/configure.md) for more details.
+Please see the [configuration page](../install/configure.md) for more details and read up on [Nordigen and Salt Edge / Spectre](../install/nordigen-spectre.md).

 There is also a [Firefly III API](../../firefly-iii/api.md) that you can connect to \[YOUR BANK HERE\], if you are clever enough to build something in your favorite programming language.